 Some countries are subject to international sanctions that restrict the export of certain goods and services.
 These sanctions can be imposed by individual countries or by international organizations such as the United Nations, the European Union, or other regional groups.

 The export of nuclear materials and technologies is subject to strict international controls and restrictions.
-These controls are intended to prevent the spread of nuclear weapons and nuclear proliferation.
+These controls are intended to prevent the spread of nuclear weapons and the proliferation of atomic weapons.

 5. Embargoes for political reasons:

-In some cases, embargoes may be imposed for political reasons.
+In some cases, embargoes may be enacted for political reasons.
 This can happen in response to international conflicts, human rights violations, or other political matters.

-Some countries have specific restrictions within the framework of trade agreements that regulate the export of certain goods to other countries.
-These restrictions can be contained in bilateral or multilateral agreements.
+Some countries have specific restrictions within trade agreements that regulate the export of certain goods to other countries.
+These restrictions may be contained in bilateral or multilateral agreements.

 It is important to emphasize that these restrictions can be dynamic and may change due to political developments or international events.
-Therefore, companies engaged in international trade and exporting goods should familiarize themselves with the current export control regulations of the countries concerned and ensure compliance to avoid legal consequences.
-The relevant customs authorities, ministries of trade, and external experts can provide support in understanding the currently applicable regulations.
+Companies that trade internationally and export goods should therefore familiarize themselves with the current export control regulations of the countries concerned and ensure that they comply with these regulations to avoid legal consequences.
+Competent customs authorities, ministries of trade, and external experts can assist in understanding the regulations currently in force.